mesnico/ALADIN/README.md

 # ALADIN: Distilling Fine-grained Alignment Scores for Efficient Image-Text Matching and Retrieval

 ## Introduction
-This is the code for reproducing the results from our paper *ALADIN: Distilling Fine-grained Alignment Scores for Efficient Image-Text Matching and Retrieval*, submitted to CBMI 2022.
+This is the code for reproducing the results from our paper *ALADIN: Distilling Fine-grained Alignment Scores for Efficient Image-Text Matching and Retrieval*, accepted at [CBMI 2022](https://cbmi2022.org/).

 Our code is based on OSCAR, whose repository is available [here](https://github.com/microsoft/Oscar).